scalameta/nvim-metals/README.md

 ## Prerequisites

-- Before you get started you need to ensure that you are using the latest stable version of nvim, v.0.5.x.
+- Before you get started you need to ensure that you are using nvim >= v.0.5.0.
 - Ensure [Coursier](https://get-coursier.io/docs/cli-installation) is installed
     on your machine. `nvim-metals` uses Coursier to download and update Metals.
 - Remove `F` from `shortmess`. `set shortmess-=F`